How to Set Up and Use Dropbox Selective Sync?

 By default, your folder is located on both the Dropbox cloud and the local computer.
 Please make sure that there is enough space in both locations.

 You can also use some free third-party tools such as CBackup to selectively synchronize folders with Dropbox.
-CBackup can selectively back up folders on your PC to Dropbox.
+CBackup can selectively sync folders on your PC to Dropbox.
 Even if you delete the source files locally, the files that have been backed up to the cloud will not be affected and will still be stored in the Dropbox cloud.
 You can switch to this method if Dropbox selective sync is not working.

 Step 1.
 Install the CBackup, get started to create an account, and sign in.